SWDV-665/final-project-mikecolbert2/README.md

    - [ ] Home
    - [ ] Streak

-- [ ] Ability to edit streak list with datepicker
+- [ ] Ability to edit streak list with datepicker?
-- [ ] Ability to delete a streak item
+- [ ] Ability to delete a streak item?

 - [ ] Format Check-in page and text copy.
-- [ ] Work on streak days
+- [ ] Work on streak days on check-in page

 - [ ] Add abiltiy to share streak days?
 - [x] ~~Add ability to share your habit~~